Hard to digest what is happening in Nirbhaya case: Justice Santhosh Hegde

 New Delhi, Jan 24: Every loophole in the system has been used by the killers in the Nirbhaya case to delay their execution.

-This prompted the Centre to move the Supreme Court for fixing a seven-day deadline for executing death penalty of condemned prisoners.
-The plea of the Ministry of Home Affairs (MHA) assumes significance in view of the the death row convicts in the sensational Nirbhaya gangrape and murder case of 2012 filing review, curative and mercy petitions, which has delayed their hanging.
+This prompted the Centre to move the Supreme Court for fixing a seven-day deadline for executing the death penalty of condemned prisoners.
+The plea of the Ministry of Home Affairs (MHA) assumes significance in view of the death row convicts in the sensational Nirbhaya gangrape and murder case of 2012 filing review, curative and mercy petitions, which has delayed their hanging.

 Former judge of the Supreme Court, Justice Santhosh Hegde feels that this a mockery of the system.
 There is a Supreme Court judgment, which says that delaying the punishment itself is a ground for reduction of sentence.
 This is why we see multiple petitions being filed clearly with an intention of delaying the execution, Justice Hegde tells OneIndia.